 The full written recipe is below, but let me walk you through the steps so you can understand the process before starting.

 - The dough.
 You need milk, yeast, sugar, butter, egg yolks, salt, and flour.
 Why only egg yolks?
 They make the richest tasting dough.
-We’re not wasting the egg whites, though– we’ll use one in the filling and one to brush on the dough before adding the topping.
+We’re not wasting the egg whites, though—we’ll use one in the filling and one to brush on the dough before adding the topping.
 The dough is very soft, supple, and almost creamy-feeling.
 After the dough is prepared, it’s time to knead it.
 You can knead the dough with your mixer or by hand.
 You can watch me knead the dough in the video tutorial above, or in my separate How to Knead Dough post.
 Add additional flour as needed to prevent the dough from sticking to your work surface.

 - Extended rise time.
 Allow the prepared dough to rise in a relatively warm environment for 3–4 hours or until nearly double in size.
 This dough is rich with fat, so it takes longer than other doughs to rise.
 Don’t be nervous if it’s closer to 4–5 hours—it’s a heavy dough and needs extra time to rise.

 - The apple cinnamon filling.
 First, soften the apples on the stove with a little butter.
 (Step 5 in the recipe below.)
 Second, combine melted butter, brown sugar, flour, cinnamon, salt, and vanilla extract until crumbly and combined.
 Stir in one of the leftover egg whites.
 The egg white helps solidify the cinnamon filling, so it’s extra thick and crumbly inside.
 Like cinnamon crunch bread and cinnamon swirl quick bread, this babka is heavy on the cinnamon.
 We really want it to stand out!